annleeli/annleeli.github.io/portfolio.md

 <a name="qhacks"></a>
 ![#Politicalign](/rsc/politicalign.png)
 ## [#Politicalign](http://annlee.li/PoliticalMeter/src/index.html) | [Github](https://github.com/annleeli/PoliticalMeter/)
 An AngularJS website created for qHacks 2016.
 It integrates [indico.io](https://indico.io/) machine learning results and displays them with [chart.js](http://www.chartjs.org/).
 It analyzes the postivity, political leanings and personality of 2016 American Presidential candidates' speeches.
+I created the site using AngularJS, JavaScript, HTML, and CSS.

 <a name="gishwhes"></a>
 ![Gishwhes Mascot](/rsc/gishwhes.png)